kube-tarian/tarian/docs/contributing.md

 ./bin/tarianctl --server-address=localhost:31051 get events
 ```

 ## Understanding Tarian components

 ### tarian-server

+`tarian-server` is the central component that stores configurations such as constraints, actions, event logs.
+This allows us to use a central tarian-server for
+multiple clusters.
+For example, one wants to run tarian in staging and production cluster.
+In staging it registers the known / detected processes, then in production it detect unknown processes.

 ### tarian-cluster-agent

+`tarian-cluster-agent` is the component that's installed in each cluster.
+It syncs configurations from `tarian-server`, coordinates with pod-agents, and execute actions.

 ### tarian-pod-agent

+`tarian-pod-agent` is a sidecar container that's injected to pods by `tarian-cluster-agent`.
+The pod agent periodically scans for threat in the main container, and report to the `tarian-cluster-agent`.

 ### tarianctl

+`tarianctl` is CLI application that users can use to interact with `tarian-server`.

 ## How to run the test suite